simonprickett/simonprickett.github.io/_posts/2023-08-10-carbon-intensity-display-with-raspberry-pi-pico-and-pimoroni-gfx-pack.md

 DISPLAY_WIDTH, DISPLAY_HEIGHT = display.get_bounds()
 ```

-These dimensions are is essentially constants as we're always running on the GFX Pack which has a fixed resolution.
+These dimensions are essentially constants as we're always running on the GFX Pack which has a fixed resolution.
 I'm using the library function anyway to make it easier to port this code to other Pimoroni displays in future (or if you want to do that yourself).

-As the GFX Pack is a monochrome display, Pico Graphics pens work as desribed in the [monochrome mode section of Pimoroni's documentation](https://github.com/pimoroni/pimoroni-pico/blob/main/micropython/modules/picographics/README.md#monochrome-modes).
+As the GFX Pack is a monochrome display, Pico Graphics pens work as described in the [monochrome mode section of Pimoroni's documentation](https://github.com/pimoroni/pimoroni-pico/blob/main/micropython/modules/picographics/README.md#monochrome-modes).
 In short, we'll use pen 15 whenever we want to draw anything, and pen 0 to erase things back to the background colour.

 For example, a clear screen function looks like setting the pen to 0, using that to clear the screen with, then going back to pen 15: